 Tonight we’ll mingle with the people of a typical Socotri village!

-Today, we`ll head out for walk through the village accompanied by our new local friends, including a visit to the local garden, where they try to plant new Dragon’s Blood trees.
+Breaking and head out for a walk through the village accompanied by our new local friends, including a visit to the local garden, where they try to plant new Dragon’s Blood trees.

 Drive towards the Southern coast at Nogud.